nouhy01/CWH-UCLA-Project/README.md

 ## Technical Refinements & Methodology

-Following the **ENHANCE phase**, the analysis was improved through:

 - **Discrepancy Analysis**
   Included a **95% confidence interval** to statistically confirm that current high-priority areas often lack adequate permeability.